carlosbaia/home_automation/README.md

 ## MQTT Server
 I have a MQTT server and a HTTP bridge for this server.
 The bridge is for use [IFTTT](https://ifttt.com) with Google Assistente and be able to control home devices with voice command on Android or Google Home.

-I'm using Mosquito, it is a MQQT Server for Python.
+I'm using MosQuiTTo, it is a MQTT Server for Python.

 On Linux machines follows the steps: